-- 1. All classes are open to registered, grade, or crossbred horses.
-If exhibiting a mule, donkey, miniature horse or pony, please email boldtla@larimer.org. - All horse exhibits that meet the requirements of a 4-H project may be shown only if the horse ID certificate is in the 4-Honline system by May 1.
-If two 4-H members plan to use the same horse, both members must have ID the horse in the system. - 3.
+- 1. All horse exhibits that meet the requirements of a 4-H project may be shown only if the horse ID certificate is in the 4-Honline system by May 1.
+If two 4-H members plan to use the same horse, both members must have ID for the horse in the system. - 2.
 No horses under the age of 3 may be ridden at the Fair.
-However, horses younger than 3 may compete in showmanship. - 4.
-No stallions may be shown in any horse class. - 5.
+However, horses younger than 3 may compete in showmanship. - 3.
+No stallions may be shown in any horse class. - 4.
 Horses will be stalled at the discretion of the horse superintendents one horse per stall.
 All stalls will be assigned individually.
-Clubs will be stalled together and assigned tack stalls. - 6.
-Absolutely no horses other than those entered, checked in, and vet checked will be allowed to be stalled on the fairgrounds during the 4-H Horse Show. - 7.
+Clubs will be stalled together and assigned tack stalls. - 5.
+Absolutely no horses other than those entered, checked in, and vet checked will be allowed to be stalled on the fairgrounds during the 4-H Horse Show. - 6.
 All horses must be in show shape to enter Fairgrounds.
-This must be enforced at the club level or Superintendent will be required to dismiss the entry.
-It is recommended that all horses entered at the Fair have the Eastern and Western Encephalomyelitis, West Nile Virus, and Tetanus vaccinations.

-- 8. Any horse, regardless of their age, that is shown by a W/T or Level 1 rider may be ridden with one hand and a standard western bit as approved by the 4-H western equipment rules or with two hands and a snaffle bit or bosal as described under 4-H equipment rules.
-Two hands may not be used with a curb bit or any shanked bit regardless of where the reins are attached. - 9.
-Any horse deemed to be uncontrollable, unsound, or distressed will be excused from competition by Judges or Superintendents. - 10.
-Any horse found in neglect of feed, water, and/or care will be dismissed from the grounds, and the exhibitor will be scratched in all classes entered with all premiums and awards forfeited. - 11.
+This must be enforced at the club level, or the Superintendent will be required to dismiss the entry.
+It is recommended that all horses entering the Fair have Eastern and Western Encephalomyelitis, West Nile Virus, and Tetanus vaccinations. - 7.
+Any horse, regardless of their age, which is shown by a W/T or Level 1 rider may be ridden with one hand and a standard western bit as approved by the 4-H western equipment rules or with two hands and a snaffle bit or bosal as described under 4-H equipment rules.
+Two hands may not be used with a curb bit or any shanked bit regardless of where the reins are attached. - 8.
+Any horse deemed to be uncontrollable, unsound, or distressed will be excused from competition by Judges or Superintendents. - 9.
+Any horse found in neglect of feed, water, and/or care will be dismissed from the grounds, and the exhibitor will be scratched in all classes entered with all premiums and awards forfeited. - 10.
 Horse check-out: English horses may check-out on Sunday, July 30, after the completion of Round Robin Runoff.
 Western horses may check-out on Monday and Tuesday within 90 minutes of the completion of the Western show.
 All stalls are to be vacated as soon as possible on August 3.
 All stalls must be stripped clean of manure and shavings and checked by a Club Leader to receive a release form.
 All horses must have a release form to leave the grounds.
-A special arrangement for other dismissal of horses is to be made with the Horse Superintendents - 12.
+A special arrangement for other dismissal of horses is to be made with the Horse Superintendents - 11.
 At no time is anyone, except the youth, or another 4-H member, allowed to ride or exercise a horse.
-Family members, leaders, or other Larimer County 4-H members (no trainers or others) may offer reasonable assistance to an exhibitor as long as the contestant is actively involved along with the adult. - 13.
-Gymkhana horses: Wednesday, August 2 check in between 6:30 and 7:30 a.m.
-Horses coming in on this day will not be assigned stalls, may not be placed in any stalls or stalling area and will be vet checked.
-Horses may be kept at trailers inside the fenced area.
+Family members, leaders, or other Larimer County 4-H members (no trainers or others) may offer reasonable assistance to an exhibitor as long as the contestant is actively involved along with the adult. - 12.
+Gymkhana horses: Horses will need to be checked in and stalled on Saturday, July 27th.